adamjeanlaurent/github-api-read-cache-service/README.md

 see [httpHandlers.forceCacheUpdateOnCacheMiss()](https://github.com/adamjeanlaurent/github-api-read-cache-service/blob/main/handlers/handlers.go#L231)

-The server pre-warms the cache during start up, however, if all those requests fail (it retires 5 times), then all later requests for cached data would fail until the next successful cache sync loop iteration.
+The server pre-warms the cache during start up, however, if all those requests fail (it retires 5 times), then all later requests for cached data would fail until the next successful cache sync loop iteration in 10 minutres.
+That would mean 10 minutes of downtime for some routes.

 To combat this, if a request comes in for cached data, and for some reason, the cache it empty, the data will be force synced and stored in the cache.